 Enhanced Cost Per Click (ECPC) Bidding

 On the other hand, if you want to maximize conversions while generating traffic, then you can use the ECPC strategy, a feature you can use under the manual bidding option.
-Although this is a manual process, Adwords will give a 30% buffer in case it thinks that your CPC bid is not enough to capture a searcher who is likely to convert.
+Although this is a manual process, Google Ads will give a 30% buffer in case it thinks that your CPC bid is not enough to capture a searcher who is likely to convert.

-All you need to do is select your default bid and Google AdWords will automatically increase or decrease your bid based on the platform’s calculations as to whether the click will lead to a conversion.
+All you need to do is select your default bid and Google Ads will automatically increase or decrease your bid based on the platform’s calculations as to whether the click will lead to a conversion.

 Target Cost Per Acquisition (CPA)

-Target CPA is a Smart Bidding strategy that Google AdWords offers to advertisers who want to increase conversions while targeting a particular CPA.
+Target CPA is a Smart Bidding strategy that Google Ads offers to advertisers who want to increase conversions while targeting a particular CPA.
 Here, bid and conversion optimization is done on the search query level.

 If you’re using conversion tracking (and you should very well be), then all you need to do is set your target amount at the keyword or ad group level.
 Google will then determine when to show your ads, who to show them to, and how much to charge you for every click so that you can reach your set goal.